Tinram/Windows-Survival/README.md

 #### *Developing on Windows?!*

-Despite bristling in the vicinity of the decadent OS, I am sometimes forced by on-site work to use Windows.
+Despite bristling in the vicinity of this wretched OS, I am sometimes forced by on-site work to use Windows.

-This is a quick reference to work around the pain of Windows world.
+This is a quick reference to work around some of the pain of Windows world.

 ----